How Is Autism Diagnosed? A Complete Guide to the Evaluation Process

 Understanding Autism Diagnosis

-Early diagnosis is crucial because it opens the door to early intervention services, which research consistently shows improve long-term outcomes.
-The sooner families can access appropriate support, the better.
+Early diagnosis is crucial.
+It opens the door to early intervention services.
+Research shows these services improve long-term outcomes.
+Sooner access to support is better.

 A Personal Perspective on the Diagnosis Journey